-March 30, 2008
+March 15, 2010

-Please turn in your homework at the beginning of class, with the assignment title, your name, inst login, and the answers (if multiple choice, just the letter is fine).
+Please turn in your homework at the beginning of next class, with the assignment title, your group number, group member names with inst logins, and the answers.
+Working with your teammates is fine.
+You may turn in a single submission for your group if you like.